Photography Tip: How to

 Auto Focus vs Manual Focus:

-One of best option
+One of the best option

 for an SLR with Auto Focus during video shooting/Movie mode: Currently